AchrafKassioui/Learning-SpriteKit/README.md

 - Could we use `SKTexture(rect:in:)` to create a multi-body physics compound from the texture of a label node?
 Idea while watching [Apple's SpriteKit introduction video](https://devstreaming-cdn.apple.com/videos/wwdc/2013/502xex3x2iwfiaeglpjw0mh54u/502/502-HD.mov), 15:15, *12 April 2024*
 - Write about `anchorPoint` for `SKSpriteNode` and look up `usesMipmaps`. *15 March 2024*

-## Field nodes
+## SKFieldNode

 *30 April 2024*

-Here are some findings about SpriteKit `SKFieldNode`.

-Field nodes are areas that apply physical forces to both physics bodies (nodes with an `SKPhysicsBody`) and particles (all particles).
+SpriteKit `SKFieldNode` are areas that apply forces to nodes with a `physicsBody` and particles.
 There are several kinds of fields:

-- Linear gravity field: this could be pictured as a general linear force field, that can accelerate or decelerate objects.
-Since it is a node, it can be oriented.
-The force itself is passed as a `vector_float3(x, y, z)` data type (the z is ignored).
+- `linearGravityField`: accelerates bodies in one direction.
+Since it is a node, it can be oriented to change its direction.
+The acceleration is passed as a `vector_float3(x, y, z)` data type (the z is ignored).
+Gravity is an example use case.
+A launch ramp could be another.
-- Radial gravity field: a force field that applies a force from or toward a central point.
-Could be used as an attractor or a repeller (and therefore as a collider).
+- `radialGravityField`: accelerates bodies from or toward a point.
+Could be used as an attractor or a repeller (and therefore as a strong collider).
+- `dragField`: applies a force proportional to the body's velocity.
+Typically used to simulate friction.
+Positive strengths slow down moving bodies.
+Negative strengths accelerate moving bodies.
+A drag field only affects bodies that have a velocity.
-- Velocity field: applies a constant velocity to affected physics bodies (imagine objects on a river stream).
+- `velocityField`: applies a constant velocity to bodies, and overrides their previous one (picture a floating objects on a water stream).
 Does not affect particles.
-Note: if both a velocity field and a linear gravity field are present, neither of them seem to work.
-- Velocity field with velocity map, where the Red and Green values store the x and y components of the velocity vector.
-I haven't made this one work yet.
+- `velocityField(with: texture)`: where the Red and Green values of the texture store the x and y components of the velocity vector.
+I haven't made this one work convincingly yet.
+Bodies don't seem to follow the red and green gradients of the texture.
+Need more testing.
-- Noise field: applies a random acceleration to physics bodies and particles.
+- `noiseField`: applies a random acceleration to bodies.
+The smoothness and frequency of the random pushes can be tweaked.
 - Turbulence: same as noise, but the effect is proportional to the body's velocity.
 This detail produces emergent behavior such as wind and wave effects.
-Stationary bodies are not affected, because they have no velocity.
+Stationary bodies are not affected because they have no velocity.
 But particles, even if they look stationary, are affected.
 This is either a bug, or an expected behavior, which would mean that particles always have a non-nil velocity.
 See the [SKEmitterNode fieldBitMask](https://developer.apple.com/documentation/spritekit/skemitternode/1398006-fieldbitmask) in the documentation, where it is said that when a particle is inside a field, it behaves as if it has a physics body of mass = 1 and charge 1.
 Perhaps it has a non-zero velocity.
 - Spring field: applies an oscillation motion around the center of the field.
 - Vortex field: tornado-like effect.
-It is important to specify a limited region and be mindful of the masses of the affected bodies, otherwise they might instantly fly off.
+It is important to specify a limited region and be mindful of the masses of the affected bodies, otherwise they might fly off instantly.
-- Electric field: affects bodies and particles with a charge (another property of `physicsBody`).
+- Electric field: affects bodies and particles with a charge, which is another property of `physicsBody`.
 All particles have a charge of 1.
 Can work as an attractor, a repeller, or a container.
 - Magnetic field: affects bodies with velocity.
 Like turbulence, it does not affect stationary physics bodies.
 The documentation suggests that electric and magnetic fields can be used as additional layers on top of the mass related fields, to get different behavior from the same bodies.

 All fields accept a region parameter of type `SKRegion`, which can be a circle, a rectangle, or a path based polygon.